 Traveling to Ise-Shima on Japan Railways

-If you wish to make use of the Japan Rail Pass to travel between Kyoto and the Ise-Shima region your best option is to take a shinkansen to Nagoya Station and then transfer to the Rapid Mie service for Iseshi and Toba Stations.
-You should remember though, that the Nozomi shinkansen service is not covered by the Japan Rail Pass.
-You can take a Hikari shinkansen instead which will get you to Nagoya in 36 to 53 minutes.
+If you wish to use the Japan Rail Pass to travel between Kyoto and the Ise-Shima region, the usual route is to take a shinkansen to Nagoya Station and then transfer to the Rapid Mie service for Iseshi and Toba Stations.
+Hikari and Kodama shinkansen services are covered by the Japan Rail Pass.
+Nozomi services are not covered by the pass alone, but pass holders can use them by buying the special Nozomi/Mizuho ticket before boarding.
+For the Kyoto-Nagoya section this add-on ticket costs 2,530 yen for adults.
+A Hikari shinkansen will get you from Kyoto to Nagoya in about 36 to 53 minutes.

 A shinkansen train approaching Kyoto Station

-You should also know that the Rapid Mie is not completely free for Japan Rail Pass holders because for part of its journey it runs along the private Ise Line.
-If you have a Japan Rail Pass you will still have to pay a small surcharge of 510 yen to Ise Railway.
-The Rapid Mie from Nagoya will get you to Iseshi Station in 1 hour and 38 minutes and to Toba Station in 2 hours and 1 minute.
+You should also know that the Rapid Mie is not completely free for Japan Rail Pass holders, because part of its journey uses the private Ise Railway line between Kawarada and Tsu.
+If you have a Japan Rail Pass you will still need to pay a small surcharge of 520 yen for this section.
+The Rapid Mie from Nagoya will get you to Iseshi Station in around 1 hour and 38 minutes and to Toba Station in around 2 hours and 1 minute.
 For further details, please see our articles on the Tokaido Shinkansen and the Rapid Mie.

 The Rapid Mie train at Nagoya Station